19JDimino/TODO-App/README.md

     - Option in settings
   - A login page to customize your todo list with your name
   - Local Storage used to store data

+Notes:
+  - If you want to reset all data, you need to go to dev tools and clear the local storage
+    - Note that if you start on index.html and not login.html after clearing data, it will say "Your ToDo List" instead of your "[name]'s ToDo List"